Jzerq/Sentiment-Analysis-with-Big-Data/README.md

 # Reddit Sentiment Analysis Using PySpark with Big Data

-This project aims to develop a sentiment analysis system for classifying SubReddit AITA posts into YTA, NTA, and Neutral categories, using MongoDB for data storage and Apache Spark for scalable data processing. <br>
-<br>A data pipeline with tokenization, stop word removal, n-grams, and TF-IDF is implemented to prepare text data for machine learning. <br>
-<br>A RandomForestClassifier was trained and evaluated using PySpark's MLlib, achieving high metric scores on validation and test datasets. <br>
+This project develops a sentiment analysis system to classify SubReddit AITA posts into YTA, NTA, and Neutral categories.
+Using MongoDB for data storage and Apache Spark for scalable processing, the project involves building a data pipeline with PySpark to handle large datasets efficiently.
+Key steps include text preprocessing with tokenization, stop word removal, n-grams, and TF-IDF, and training classifiers using PySpark's MLlib to achieve high accuracy on validation and test datasets.<br><br>

-<br>Additionally, sentiment analysis was performed to extract insights into common words and phrases across contexts. <br>
-<br>Visualization tools like WordCloud and Plotly were used for enhanced interpretation of results, showcasing the practical application of big data technologies and natural language processing in social media analysis. <br>
+The system includes a sentiment prediction function to test the model with new inputs, showcasing practical applications.
+Additionally, common words and phrases are analyzed, and visualization tools like WordCloud and Plotly are used to enhance data interpretation.
+This project highlights the practical use of big data technologies and natural language processing in social media analysis, demonstrating the effectiveness of advanced analytics in understanding user sentiments.
-<br>Finally, a sentiment prediction function was deployed to test the model with new text inputs for real-world usage.